SovnSkyrim/AmongSovngardesStars/README.md

   - Assign Global Difficulty: Adept
 - Difficulty Adjustments → Creature Spawn Difficulty :
   - Additional Spawns : Medium

+#### Imperious Racials
+- Nothing is really important, you can toggle stuff depending on your Race tho!
+Reminder that you can't switch race/sex using Showracemenu because of such a mod!

 #### Keep It Clean - CAN REMAIN DEACTIVATED IF YOU DO NOT LIKE SURVIVAL ASPECTS
 - Settings → Parameters :